USS Paiute: Vietnam War

 During the Cuban Missile Crisis of 1962, Paiute carried out patrol assignments, and following the isolation of the Guantanamo naval base by the Castro Government, she supplied much needed water by towing water barges from the States, until a desalinization plant was installed and operational.

 In 1965, she delivered fuel barges to the Dominican Republic during the hot political crisis there.
 She was on Prime Recovery Station One during the Gemini 6 and 7 crewed space flights, and for Gemini 8 in 1966.
 Paiute moved to the New England area to provide services through 1967, returning to Guantanamo at the year's end.
-On 19 November, Paiute underwent another Line-crossing ceremony During 1968, she participated in several major salvage operations and fleet exercises.
+On 19 November, Paiute underwent another Line-crossing ceremony.

+During 1968, she participated in several major salvage operations and fleet exercises.
+Paiute was called in January 1968 to assist the after the incomplete nuclear submarine had become adrift off the coast of Florida while under tow from Philadelphia to Mississippi.
+Paiute was able to attach a tow line to Pogy in heavy seas but it parted less than 18 hours later; the attempt had to be taken up by other vessels.
 In the fall, she was again on recovery station for the Apollo 7 space shot.
 During February 1969, Paiute was awaiting splashdown of Apollo 9.